TIBCOSoftware/TCSTK-analytics-app/readme.md

-### Starters Toolkit for TIBCO Cloud™ - Analytics App
+### TIBCO Cloud™ Composer - Analytics App
-TCSTK Pattern - Analytics App, is a sample that just connects TIBCO Cloud™ Spotfire.
+Pattern - Analytics App, is a sample that just connects TIBCO Cloud™ Spotfire.

 The Pattern application **Analytics App**, contains the essentials to open a Spotfire Dashbord and take action.
 It is based on the Spotfire Implementation stored here, and known as [Spotfire Wrapper](https://github.com/TIBCOSoftware/spotfire-wrapper).